WIAS-PDELib/ExtendableFEMBase.jl/docs/src/fevector.md

 # FEVector

-A FEVector consists of FEVectorBlocks that share a common one-dimensional array.
-Each block is associated to a FESpace and can only write into a region of the common array specified by offsets that stores the degrees of freedom of that FEspace.
+A `FEVector` represents a block-structured vector used in finite element computations.
+It consists of one or more `FEVectorBlock`s, each associated with a specific `FESpace`.
+All blocks share a common one-dimensional array that stores the global degrees of freedom (DoFs).
+Each block can only write to a region of the array specified by offsets, ensuring that each `FESpace` manages its own DoFs within the global vector.

 ```@autodocs